Your Best Interview Coach Yet, and yes it's an AI Tool to Help with Your Communication Skills

 Don’t make the mistake of thinking all you need to do is Google a few of the most common interview questions to prepare for your next interview.
 Whether you’re pursuing a new job, a grant, or college admission, it’s critical to take the time to prepare diligently.

-You don't want to cut corners; from practicing the interview to researching the company (or school), adjusting to a virtual environment, and choosing your outfit, every detail matters.
-Don’t be nervous — Poised is here to help you plan accordingly.
-Below is practical information and advice to ace your next interview and seize the opportunity in front of you!
+You don't want to cut corners; from practicing the interview to researching the company, adjusting to a virtual environment, and choosing your outfit, every detail matters.
+Don’t be nervous — Poised, the AI communication coach is here to help refine your communication skills.
+Think of it like a built in interview coach in your next interview!
+Below is some practical information and advice to ace your next interview and seize the opportunity in front of you!

 Different Interview Types